hamidgokce/COURSE-PROJECTS--AWS-DEVOPS/Real_Time_DevOps_Project/Project-4_ Re-Architecting Web App on AWS Cloud[Cloud Native]/README.md

 #### Create Subnet Group:

-- First we will create `Subnet Groups` with below properties:
+- First we will create `Subnet Groups` with below properties:(If we have seperate vpc subnet group is useful)
 ```sh
 Name: vprofile-rds-sub-grp
 AZ: Select All